bbauska/JS-CellarDoor/README.md

 }
 ```

-### `addEdge` Method
+<h3>`addEdge` Method</h3>

 We will also have a method called `addEdge` that takes two vertices as parameters.
-We will find in the adjacency list the key of vertex1 and push vertex2 to the array.
-Then we will find in the adjacency list the key of vertex2 and push vertex1 to the array.
+We will find
+in the adjacency list the key of vertex1 and push vertex2 to the array.
+Then we will find in the
+adjacency list the key of vertex2 and push vertex1 to the array.

 ```JavaScript
 addEdge(vertex1, vertex2) {